 What to do when your partner criticises your looks

-I know only too well what this feels like, because I’ve been there.
-I spent 4 and a half years with a partner who put me and my looks down.
-I constantly felt like I had to work on my body and appearance to live up to his exacting standards.
-It seemed nothing was ever good enough.
-My tummy was tubby, I had hairs on my chin, and I wore the wrong clothes and colours.
+I constantly felt I had to work on my appearance to live up to his standards.
+Nothing was good enough.
+I had a tubby tummy, hairs on my chin, and I wore the wrong clothes.
 The list was endless.

-Thinking about it takes me back to a very dark place.
-A place where I felt like the problem was with me and my body.
+Thinking about it now still takes me to a dark place.
+A place where I felt the problem was me and my body.
 I wasn’t good enough.
 I wasn’t worthy enough to be with this man.

-If you are in this situation too, I empathise.
-But I want you to know that you are not the problem, you do not have to be in this place.
-Here’s what you can do:
+If you are in this situation, I empathise.
+But I want you to know that you are not the problem, and you don’t have to put up with a critical partner.

 Know that you are not the problem

-The moment I finally figured out the real reason for the criticism was a real light bulb moment for me.
-I’d been so caught up in blaming myself for not being attractive, fit or sexy enough, that I’d totally missed what was really going on.
+Because I was so busy blaming myself for not being attractive, or sexy enough, I missed what was going on.

-The problem wasn’t with me, it was with him
+The problem wasn’t with me, it was him.

-We’d shared with each other things that we weren’t confident about, and one of my things was my looks, having been bullied about my appearance from any early age (you can read my full story here).
+My partner and I confided in each other the things we weren’t confident about.
+For me, it was my looks, having been bullied about my appearance from any early age (you can read my full story here).

 Take a stand

-As soon as I realised what was behind the criticism, I called him out on it.
-I told him what I believed he was doing, and that I wasn’t prepared to put up with it any more.
+As soon as I realised what was behind the criticism, I called my partner out on it.
+I told him what I thought was behind his behaviour, and that I wasn’t prepared to put up with it anymore.

-At first, he didn’t concede that he was picking on me to improve how he felt about himself.
-However, a few days later, following a period of reflection, he admitted (with some remorse) that this was the case.
+At first, he didn’t concede he was criticising me to feel better about himself.
+However, a few days later, following a period of reflection, he realised this was the case.

 I don’t think he was consciously aware of what he was doing, but on a sub-conscious level, his mind was trying to protect him – doing what it could to improve his self-esteem.

-Just pointing the behaviour out to your partner might be enough to put an end to it, or at least open the door to a conversation about what is going on for them, and how you can support them
+Just pointing the behaviour out to your partner might be enough to put an end to it.
+Or at least it might open the door to a conversation about what is going on for them, and how you can support them.

 Re-examine your relationship

-A loving relationship is based on mutual love, trust, respect and acceptance.
-Your partner should love and accept you as you are – warts and all.
-When your partner constantly puts you or how you look down, they are not being loving, respectful or accepting.
+A loving relationship is based on love, respect, and acceptance.
+When your partner constantly puts you down, they are not being loving, respectful or accepting.

-Even though I took a stand against the critical behaviour, I still didn’t feel that my partner fundamentally accepted or truly loved me.
-I didn’t think that I could trust him with my vulnerabilities.
-I wanted to be in a relationship where I felt accepted, where I didn’t feel the need to be or look like someone else.
+Even though I took a stand against my partner’s critical behaviour, I didn’t feel he fully accepted or loved me.
+I realised that I couldn’t trust him with my vulnerabilities, so I ended the relationship.